-One ATD will be located in Plant 1 Building 26, and one ATD will be located in the southwestern corner of the DT-4 North-South Storage Building.
-The ATDs will be located in areas that represent the highest likely exposure from indoor radon.
-The indoor radon monitoring locations are shown on Figure 3-1.
-Locations have been identified with consideration given to known Ra-226 concentrations under the buildings and personnel occupancy time at any one location within each building.
-Background indoor radon monitors are not necessary, because the regulatory standard of 0.02 WL includes background.
+One ATD will be located in Plant 1 Building 26.
+The ATD will be located in an area that represents the highest likely exposure from indoor radon.
+The indoor radon monitoring location is shown on Figure 3-1.
+The location has been identified with consideration given to known Ra-226 concentrations under the building and personnel occupancy time at any one location within the building.
+Background indoor radon monitors are not necessary because the regulatory standard of 0.02 WL includes background.